Table of Contents Contents

 Financing a Mobile Home in a Park

 Financing a mobile home in a Park isn’t too tricky as long as the land is owned.
-When it is leased it gets tricky.
+When it is leased, this type of home site gets tricky.
 When looking for a mortgage on a mobile, not all banks will give you a mortgage.
-Some banks like the Royal Bank and TD Canada Trust do give mobile mortgages, but credit unions and alternative lenders often are more lenient when it comes to chattel mortgages, which is likely the type of mortgage you would get.
+Some banks like the Royal Bank and TD Canada Trust do give mobile mortgages, but different lenders like credit unions and alternative lenders often are more lenient when it comes to chattel mortgages, which is likely the type of mortgage you would get.

 Mobile Home Mortgages on Leased Land

-It is even trickier to find mobile home financing options for a unit located on leased land.
+It is even trickier to find mobile home financing options for a unit located on leased land, whether it’s single-wide or double-wide.
 The length of the lease makes a big difference to a lender.
-If they are short leases of 10-15 years, it is much more difficult than say an 80 year lease.
-Generally the same banks that will finance units in mobile home parks will also finance units on leased land, just make sure to get as much information that you can regarding your lease.
-Your real estate agent will be able to find out any information regarding the lease, otherwise you can talk to the park management if you do not have a real estate agent, they should be able to answer any questions that you may have as well.
+If they are short leases of 10-15 years, it is much more difficult than, say, an 80 year lease.
+Generally, the same banks that will finance units in mobile home parks will also finance units on leased land, just make sure to get as much information as you can regarding your lease.
+Your real estate agent will be able to find out any information regarding the lease, Otherwise,e you can talk to the park management if you do not have a real estate agent, they should be able to answer any questions that you may have as well.

 General Information Regarding Mobile Home Financing

 Mobile, or manufactured homes, can be much more difficult to finance, and it’s not just because of the land beneath it.
-While oftentimes that can make things more difficult because the bank doesn’t have the land to fall back on, it’s mainly because of how they are built.
-Because they are built so much differently than a single family home, they often age faster than traditional housing.
-Having a shorter lifespan makes it difficult for a bank to justify lending you the money over a 25 year period.
+While oftentimes, that can make things more difficult because the bank doesn’t have the land to fall back on, it’s mainly because of how they are built.
+Because they are built so much differently than a single-family homes, they often age faster than traditional housing.
+Having a shorter lifespan makes it difficult for a bank to justify lending you the money over a 25-year period.
 They may also require an appraisal to verify the structure is worth what the assessment says it is worth.
 This also verifies that the lender will get a return on their investment and the structure is worth purchasing.

 What about a manufactured home?